neelsmith/latin101/F20/ghpages/assignments/xlateworkshop1/index.md

 # Translation 1: workshop

+Today's class time will be devoted to small-group workshops on our first translation assignment.

-Be prepared to share your work to date on [translation 1, *Primi deorum*](https://neelsmith.github.io/latin101/assignments/translation1/).
+Juniors and seniors will have a Zoom-free day;  use the time to work on your translation assignment, or other course work.
+First years and sophomores should be prepared to share your work so far on [translation 1, *Primi deorum*](https://neelsmith.github.io/latin101/assignments/translation1/) in calss.

-We will meet using our regular class Zoom in the following small groups:
+We will meet using our regular class Zoom link to meet in the following small groups:

 - First-year students: 9:00-9:25
 - Sophomores: 9:25-9:50